The Bandit (1996 film): Plot

 After serving a 35-year jail sentence, Baran (played by Şener Şen), an eşkıya (a bandit, a haydut in Turkish), is released from prison in Viranşehir, a town in Eastern Turkey.
 When returning to the home village he witnesses the fact that the world has changed dramatically during those years, with the village itself underwater after the construction of a dam.
 Then he also finds out that the person who masterminded the betrayal that brought him to jail was Berfo (Kamuran Usluer), a friend who had once been closer to him than a brother.
 To snare Keje (Sermin Şen), Baran's sweetheart, Berfo seized his best friend's gold and had Baran arrested by the gendarmes on Mountain Cudi.
 Then Berfo purchased Keje from her father against her will and disappeared.
 According to rumours, he had fled to Istanbul.

 While travelling to Istanbul by train, Baran meets Cumali (Uğur Yücel), a young man.
 To avoid the plainclothes police officers stationed to apprehend him, and trusting the old man's lack of ill intent, Cumali passed off the contraband he carried to Baran, asking him to return it to him at a specified address.
 Baran later arrives just in time as Cumali is being reprimanded by his boss for his carelessness in abandoning a package.

 Child of an abusive household, Cumali was raised in the alleys of Beyoğlu, his life revolving around dives, gambling parlours, alcohol, dope and women.
 He is a small-time grifter who dreams of moving up in the ranks and becoming a career criminal of high standing.
 He becomes a courier for a local mobster to release from confinement his lover Emel's (Yeşim Salkım) brother, Sedat (Özkan Uğur) and he begins to skim off the drugs entrusted to him and sell them off on the side.

 Watching the television with his fellow tenants, Baran notices that his comrade-turned-betrayer Berfo has become a wealthy magnate, now named Mahmut Şahoğlu.
 Later, when Baran confronts Berfo by coming across the latter's motorcade, he is initially detained but is mysteriously released and brought to the mansion, seemingly on Berfo's orders.
-It's revealed that in the intervening years, Keje has taken a vow of silence as a protest for her forced marriage, which torments the now wheelchair-bound Berfo, who asks Baran to make her speak for the first time in 35 years.
+It's revealed that in the intervening years, Keje has taken a vow of silence as a protest for her forced marriage, which torments the now wheelchair-using Berfo, who asks Baran to make her speak for the first time in 35 years.
 Out of his own longing for her, Baran reveals to her that it was in the hopes of seeing her again that he survived for decades in his violent prison sentence, which makes Keje speak at last.